 - Iowa City, IA 52243-0414 USA

 Write within three months of receiving your score report.
-Enclose a photocopy or printed pdf of your Student Report describing the error and the change you are requesting.
+Enclose a copy of your scores describing the error and the change you are requesting.

 There is no fee for making the correction, but you must pay the applicable fee for each corrected report you wish sent to a college, agency, or high school.

 If you think there is an error (on any information other than your test scores), write to ACT Customer Care—Score Reports at the above address within three months of receiving your score report.
-Enclose a photocopy or printed pdf of your Student Report describing the error and the change you are requesting.
+Enclose a copy of your scores describing the error and change you are requesting.

 If an error is our responsibility and requires you to retest, there will be no fee.
 If the error does not involve retesting, corrected score reports will be released to you and all previous score recipients at no charge.

-If an error is not to be found to be made by ACT and you wish to send corrected reports, you must request and pay for Additional Score Reports.
+If an error is not found to be made by ACT and you wish to send corrected reports, you must request and pay for Additional Score Reports.